Bitcoin3554/Bitcoin3.0/README.md

 ✅ The mining, wallet and balance reading code is 100% open source.
 🔐 The sending routes are secured in the project's signed binary.

+# Bitcoin3.0 - Official Client (Open Source)

+This repository contains **only the client code (graphical interface)** of the Bitcoin3.0 cryptocurrency.

+Critical operations such as sending (`send.btc3.org`) are protected in `.exe`, ensuring network security and integrity.

+- Open source: Graphical interface, wallet creation, mining and balance query.

+- Closed source: Sending logic and final validation of transactions, for security reasons and prevention against malicious modifications.
 ## Chow to use the decentralized web interface

 To know more about the configuration and use of the decentralized web interface, check out the tutorial: